apoorvam/apoorvam.github.io/source/_posts/2016-07-14-import-gpg-keys.markdown

 categories: gpg import transfer
 ---

-If you have GPG keys generated in one machine say `machine1` and now you want to transfer it to another machine say `machine2` along with secret keys, here is how can do.
+If you have GPG keys generated in one machine say `machine1` and now you want to transfer it to another machine say `machine2` along with secret keys, here is how you can do.

 In `machine1`, export the public and private keys as follows.